coughingmouse/Korean-Romanization/README.md

 ## Todo

 * Implement an IME.
+* Make a romanizing bot on some platform.
 * Implement a custom layout in case an IME can't run and you would like to write without pressing Alt-Gr.
 ______